ciara-1/portfolio/Projects/PySpark_Biomedical_Diabetes/project_description.md

 - **MLlib (Random Forest, ROC evaluation)**

 ## 📁 Files Included
-- `Assignment3.ipynb`: Code and results
+- `Assignment3.ipynb`: Jupyter Lab notebook containing data cleaning, analysis, and visualization
-- `Assignment3.html`: Rendered notebook
+- `Assignment3.html`: html version of Juputer Lab notebook
+- `project_description.md` : This project overview

 *Note:Datasets and output files are not included in this repository due to size constraints and UMLS licensing.*